dsbowen/hemlock/docs_md/tutorial/comp_check.md

 First, we import our standard hemlock objects and the `comprehension_check` tool.

-At the top of our `start` function, we create a `Choice` object, which is the answer to the check question. `Choice` objects belong to `Check` questions.
+As usual, we return a branch from our navigate function.
+We begin the branch with a comprehension check.
+The comprehension check takes a list of instructions pages (or a single instructions page), a list of check pages (or a single check page), and the number of allotted attempts.
+The `comprehension_check` tool returns a list of instructions + check pages.

-We then create a branch using the comprehension check tool. `comprehension_check` takes a branch as its first argument, followed by an instructions page (or a list of instructions pages), followed by a check page (or a list or check pages).
-The `comprehension_check` method returns the branch to which it added the comprehension check.
+The branch constructor expects pages, not a list of pages, to be passed in as arguments.
+The asterisk in `*comprehension_check(...)` means *'unlist' the list of instructions + check pages as you pass them into the branch constructor*.

 The check page contains a `Check` question.
 Note that 'check' has different meanings here.
 A 'check page' in a comprehension check means *a page where you test the participant's understanding of the instructions*.
 A 'check question' means *a question where you can check one or more choices*.

-By default, the check page will record the participant's responses, and the check question will display the choices in their original order.
+By default, the check question will record the participant's response and display the choices in their original order.
 These are both problems for testing comprehension.
-We don't want participants to simply click choices one after another until the hit the right one.
-To fix this, we add one compile function to the page to clear the responses, and another to the check question to re-shuffle the choices.
+We don't want participants to simply click choices in order until the hit the right one.
+To fix this, we add two compile functions; one to clear the response, and one to shuffle the choices.

 A participant passes a check page when all of its questions' data evaluate to `True`.
 So, we'll add a submit function to the check question which converts its data to 1 if the participant selected the correct choice and 0 otherwise (`1` and `0` evaluate to `True` and `False` in most programming languages).